ballerina-platform/module-ballerina-websubhub/docs/spec/spec.md

 # ```
 #
 # + return - An `websubhub:Error` if an error occurred during the listener-stopping process
-public isolated function gracefulStop() returns Error?
+public isolated function gracefulStop() returns websubhub:Error?

 # Stops the service listener immediately.
 # ```ballerina